cjsperber/angular-perf/README.md

 </html>
 ```

 The above HTML will console-log AngularJS digest cycle invocations.
-In other words, anytime AngularJS invokes a digest cycle,
+In other words, anytime AngularJS invokes a digest cycle, console-logging occurs.
-it will be console-logged.

 ## Filters